ECP-WarpX/picsar/Installation_doc/Fortran/INSTALL_FORTRAN_CORI1.md

 To compile with Intel in production mode (optimization flags, `MODE=prod`), you can enter:
 ```
-make SYS=cori2 MODE=prod
+make SYS=cori1 MODE=prod
 ```

 You can compile in debug mode by entering:
 ```
-make SYS=cori2 MODE=debug
+make SYS=cori1 MODE=debug
 ```

 The makefile will use these compiler flags:
 ```
--O3 -xMIC-AVX512 -qopenmp -align array64byte -qopt-streaming-stores auto -qopt-report:5
+-O3 -xCORE-AVX2 -qopenmp -align array64byte -qopt-streaming-stores auto
 ```

-Here, `-xMIC-AVX512` specifies that we use AVX512 vector register like on KNL.
+Here, `-xCORE-AVX2` specifies that we use AVX2 vector register like on KNL.
-This is important for vectorization.
+This is important for vectorization on Haswell.

 ### Other compilers